 Did I mention the cheesecake is also a brown sugar cheesecake?
 Oh yes it is.

-How about you?
-Do you go crazy for a good crumble topping?
 These Caramel Apple Crumble Cheesecake Bars have loads of crumble.
 I used the same crumble mixture to make both the bottom crust and the topping.
 It’s a brown sugar crumble.
-(I incorporated brown sugar into every part of these bars!)
 In the oven, the brown sugar and butter melt together and the crust gets all caramelized and wonderful.
 This does make it a little difficult when it comes time to cut the bars, but the taste more than makes up for that.

-The crust and crumble are made entirely with oats and oat flour, making these Caramel Apple Crumble Cheesecake Bars gluten-free!
+The crust and crumble are made entirely with oats and oat flour, making these Cheesecake Bars gluten-free!
 That’s not to say they are healthy, but they are full of whole grains. 🙂

 The final part of these bars is the caramel apples.
 Sweet-tart apples, brown sugar, butter, vanilla, cinnamon, nutmeg… combine these in a saucepan and cook gently until the apples are coated in sweet caramel goodness.

-It’s been a while since I’ve made an over-the-top amazing dessert, and these Caramel Apple Crumble Cheesecake Bars were definitely worth the wait.
+It’s been a while since I’ve made an over-the-top amazing dessert, and these Cheesecake Bars were definitely worth the wait.

 - 2 ½ cups old-fashioned oats, divided

 - 2 tsp. cinnamon